linuxha/node-red-contrib-mytimeout/README.md

 }
 ```

-This is a new feature to 4.0.0 where sending a pause will cause the timer to suspend counting down.
-Sending a second pause or suspend will unpause. @FIXME: This needs more thought
+This is a new feature to 4.0.0 where sending a "pause" will cause the timer to suspend counting down.
+Sending a "continue", "suspend" will unpause.

 ## Special handling